- Asked by: Des McNulty, MSP for Clydebank and Milngavie, Scottish Labour

 Answered by Michael Russell on 20 January 2010

-To ask the Scottish Executive what its explanation is for the removal of the active travel overarching statement “I know and can demonstrate how to travel safely whether on foot, on a bicycle, in a motor vehicle or on public transport” and the outcome “I am encouraged and supported to travel actively and safely to and from my place of learning”, which were in the draft but not in the final published version of the Curriculum for Excellence, without any records being kept of the reasons and how this relates to the consultation process.
+To ask the Scottish Executive who authorised the removal of the active travel overarching statement “I know and can demonstrate how to travel safely whether on foot, on a bicycle, in a motor vehicle or on public transport” and the outcome “I am encouraged and supported to travel actively and safely to and from my place of learning”, which were in the draft but not in the final published version of the Curriculum for Excellence, and when this decision was made.

 Answer